 Summer residence halls offer attractive and comfortable accommodations, including double and single room options and a nearby dining center.
-The two residence halls designated for Summer Session 2017 are:
+All summer residents are housed in Willard Hall.

-A limited number of single rooms may be available upon request; however, single rooms cannot be guaranteed.
+The number of single rooms is limited, and they may be available upon request.
+Single room accomodations are not guaranteed.
 Please visit the summer housing page for detailed information about summer check-in/check-out dates, rates and meal plan options.

 The Bear Creek apartments provide a variety of fully furnished apartments for students who are 18 years old at the time of move-in and have a sophomore standing or higher.
 For more information about this vibrant community, visit the Bear Creek Apartments page.

 CU Boulder owns and operates apartments for students, staff, and faculty who are single, married, same gender couples, or single-parent families.
 Residents from all over the world form a unique and diverse community on campus.
 For more information, please visit the Family Housing page or email email@example.com.